microsoft/kernel-memory/applications/evaluation/README.md

 ### Test set generation

-To evaluate the KM, you must firt create a test set containing the queries and the expected answers.
+To evaluate the KM, you must first create a test set containing the queries and the expected answers.
 Since this is a manual process, this might be fastidious for large datasets.
 To help you with this task, we provide a generator that creates a test set from a given KM memory and index.